markbsigler/.dotfiles/README.md

 ## 🔧 Universal Package Management

-The dotfiles include cross-platform package management functions that work the same way regardless of your operating system:
+The .dotfiles include cross-platform package management functions that work the same way regardless of your operating system:

 ```bash
 # Universal commands that work on all platforms: